 |Foundation Year (Year 0) – £7000, Year 1, 2 & 3 – £8000 per annum|

-This BSc (Hons) Degree in Business Management and Finance is aligned with the benchmarks for knowledge and skills required to become a professional in Business Management and Financial Management.
+The London School of Management Education offers a BSc (Hons) Business Management and Finance programme that is aligned with the benchmarks for knowledge and skills required to become a professional in Business Management and Financial Management.
 The suite of modules is fit for professional job requirements such as Financial Analyst.
 The programme develops a range of cognitive and intellectual skills together with techniques specific to Management and Finance.

 Entry via the foundation year is considered for individuals with many years of work experience and relevant skills, do not meet the entry requirement for the full degree, are enthusiastic about further studies and are able to pass our initial assessment test.

 Please contact the Admissions Office to find out if your qualification is suitable.
 If you do not have a UK qualification or an International Baccalaureate we will use UK ENIC (Formerly UK NARIC) to find out how the qualifications you already have compared to UK qualifications.
 UK ENIC is a UK agency that provides information and advice about how qualifications and skills from overseas compare to UK qualifications.

 All students on the BSc (Hons) Business Management and Finance degree whose first language is not English and have not done the last two years of their education in English must meet a minimum English language requirement before commencing the programme.
 To join an honours undergraduate programme, they must pass our initial assessment Numeracy and Literacy test and must achieve at Level 2.
 Other equivalent English language tests at that level will be accepted.